Matheme and mathematics. On the main concepts of the philosophy of Alain Badiou: Forcing, truth and the place of the subject

-In order to make the exposition more accessible, let us consider only the power set of the set $\NN$ of all natural numbers, which is the smallest infinite set, i.e. a countable infinity.
+In order to make the exposition more accessible, let us consider only the power set of the set $\NN$ of all natural numbers, which is the smallest infinite set --- the countable infinity.
 Simplifying things slightly, the argument proceeds as follows.
-By a model of set theory, we understand a set, where, if we restrict ourselves to its elements only, all axioms of set theory are satisfied.
-It follows from G\"{o}del's completeness theorem that as long as set theory is consistent, no statement valid in a model of set theory can contradict logical consequences of its axioms.
-If the cardinality of $p(\NN)$ was a consequence of axioms of set theory, there would exist a cardinal number $\kappa_1$ such that the sentence 'the cardinality of $p(\NN)$ is $\kappa_1$' was true in all the models.
-However, for every cardinal $\kappa_1$ the technique of forcing allows for constructing a model $M$ where the cardinality of $p(\NN)$ is equal to some cardinal $\kappa_2$ that differs from $\kappa_1$.
-Then the sentence 'the cardinality of $p(\NN)$ is $\kappa_2$' is true in $M$, while at the same time it contradicts the sentence 'the cardinality of $p(\NN)$ is $\kappa_1$'.
-This is impossible assuming consistency of set theory, so for no $\kappa_1$ the sentence 'the cardinality of $p(\NN)$ is $\kappa_1$' is a consequence of axioms of set theory.
-Therefore they do not decide the cardinality of $p(\NN)$.
+By a model of set theory we understand a set in which --- if we restrict ourselves to its elements only --- all axioms of set theory are satisfied.
+It follows from G\"{o}del’s completeness theorem that as long as set theory is consistent, no statement which is true in some model of set theory can contradict logical consequences of its axioms.
+If the cardinality of $p(\NN)$ was such a consequence, there would exist a cardinal number $\kappa$ such that the sentence ‘the cardinality of $p(\NN)$ is $\kappa$’ would be true in all the models.
+However, for every cardinal $\kappa$ the technique of forcing allows for finding a model $M$ where the cardinality of $p(\NN)$ is not equal to $\kappa$.
+Thus, for no $\kappa$, the sentence ‘the cardinality of $p(\NN)$ is $\kappa$’ is a consequence of the axioms of set theory, i.e. they do not decide the cardinality of $p(\NN)$.

-The starting point of forcing is a model $M$ of set theory --- called the \emph{ground model} --- that is countably infinite and transitive (it is a crucial assumption).
+The starting point of forcing is a model $M$ of set theory --- called the \emph{ground model} --- which is countably infinite and transitive (this is a crucial assumption).
 As a matter of fact, the existence of such a model cannot be proved but it is known that there exists a countable and transitive model for every \emph{finite} subset of axioms.
-As far as the logic of the construction is concerned, in particular decidability of the sentences obtained by forcing, this difference does not play any role.
+As far as the logic of the construction is concerned, in particular the decidability of sentences obtained by forcing, this difference does not play any role.